 Tennessee Wildlife Resource Agency has released new information about a Jet Ski accident responsible for claiming the life of a 14-year-old girl from Bristol, Virginia on July 12, 2014.
 According to TWRA Spokesman Matt Cameron, Steve Stout (of Bristol, Virginia) was operating a jet ski on Boone Lake in northeast Tennessee when it collided with another watercraft carrying his daughter and another occupant.
 TWRA officers will try to piece together the accident.

 This is the tenth death on Tennessee waters so far in 2014.
 Tennessee comes in at 10th on the list of the highest number of recreational boating accidents that occur in the nation.
 Last year there were 119 boating accidents resulting in 20 deaths.
 These numbers are luckily down from 2012 when there 147 recreational boating accidents resulting in 21 deaths.
-To see how Tennessee matches up against other states, please view this interactive chart.

 What to Do After a Boating Accident